-9.6.2.5 Impact 5: Interactions of EMF with Benthic Invertebrates potential for biologically significant consequences to occur by consideration of the importance of behavioural effects recorded and their repeatability through time.
-While the study was around an HVDC cable and therefore not directly comparable to the East Anglia ONE North project which is using HVAC cables, it found that for elasmobranchs and American lobsters Hommarus americanus there was no evidence of the cable acting as a direct barrier to movement.
+9.6.2.5 Impact 5: Interactions of EMF with Benthic Invertebrates

+- 264. EMF emissions from inter-array and offshore export cables have the potential to result in immunological effects on benthic invertebrates including, for example, delayed reproduction, however there is little evidence of any adverse effects (Schmiedchen et al. 2018).
+Hutchison et al. 2018 aimed to assess the potential for biologically significant consequences to occur by consideration of the importance of behavioural effects recorded and their repeatability through time.
+While the study was around an HVDC cable and therefore not directly comparable to the East Anglia TWO project which is using HVAC cables, it found that for elasmobranchs and American lobsters Hommarus americanus there was no evidence of the cable acting as a direct barrier to movement.
 They found that for a 330MW HVDC power cable, there was deemed to be no significant effect on American lobsters.
-While they would behave differently when exposed to EMF i.e. increase their turning behaviour and be distributed differently, they would be expected to move freely past the cable.
+While they would behave differently when exposed to EMF i.e. increase their turning behaviour and be distributed differently, they would be expected to move freely past the cable. - 265.
+EMFs are strongly attenuated and decrease as an inverse square of distance from the cable (Gill et al. 2012), therefore any effects would be highly localised.

-262. EMF emissions from inter-array and offshore export cables have the potential to result in immunological effects on benthic invertebrates including, for example, delayed reproduction, however there is little evidence of any adverse effects (Schmiedchen et al. 2018).
-Hutchison et al. 2018 aimed to assess the

-- 263. EMFs are strongly attenuated and decrease as an inverse square of distance from the cable (Gill et al. 2012), therefore any effects would be highly localised.
 Furthermore, it is anticipated that, as far as possible, cables would be buried thus reducing the effect of EMF, although it is recognised that cables may, in some locations, be buried to a lesser extent.
-Therefore, the magnitude of such an impact is considered negligible. - 264.
+Therefore, the magnitude of such an impact is considered negligible. - 266.
 Evidence for sensitivity to EMFs comes from physiological and behavioural studies on a small number of marine invertebrates and no direct evidence of impacts to invertebrates from undersea cable EMFs exists.
-Biological effects studies have demonstrated small responses to magnetic fields in the development of echinoderm embryos and in cellular processes in a marine mussel however at intensity fields far greater than those expected from undersea cables (Normandeau et al. 2011). - 265.
+Biological effects studies have demonstrated small responses to magnetic fields in the development of echinoderm embryos and in cellular processes in a marine mussel however at intensity fields far greater than those expected from undersea cables (Normandeau et al. 2011). - 267.
 There is little evidence to suggest that benthic species would be adversely impacted by EMF, therefore the sensitivity of the benthic ecology receptors is considered to be negligible and which results in an overall impact of negligible significance.